Amjad Bashir: Political career

-His last large-scale, policy-driven public event in the European Parliament was on education reforms, entrepreneurial-driven leadership and worldwide best practises.
-Organized with the African Leadership Academy from Johannesburg, South Africa, and featuring among others Harvard University, Singapore University, Accenture and a host of senior government officials with background in education reforms, the objective of the conference on “Cultivating Change-makers: the Future of Education” (6/02/2019) was to showcase a changing paradigm, in particular in developing countries, shifting from a lecture-driven to an entrepreneurial-oriented education.
+His last large policy-driven public event in the European Parliament was on education reforms, entrepreneurial-driven leadership and worldwide best practises.
+Organized with the African Leadership Academy from Johannesburg, South Africa, and featuring among others Harvard University, Singapore University, Accenture and senior government officials with background in education reforms, the objective of the conference on “Cultivating Change-makers: the Future of Education” (6/02/2019) was to showcase a changing paradigm, in particular in developing countries, shifting from a lecture-driven to an entrepreneurial-oriented education.

-Last but not least, Amjad Bashir hosted with the support from the Embassy of Pakistan, a "Pakistani Cultural Festival" (30/01/2018) in the most prestigious conference area of the European Parliament.
-This unique event gathered over 500 attendees (MEPs, officials from all the EU Institutions, Ambassadors from all over the world, journalists).
+Bashir hosted, with the support from the Embassy of Pakistan, a "Pakistani Cultural Festival" (30 January 2018) in the most prestigious conference area of the European Parliament.
+This event gathered over 500 attendees (MEPs, officials from all the EU Institutions, Ambassadors from all over the world, journalists).
+He regularly flew out of Leeds Bradford Airport on KLM and has held discussions for their resumption to Pakistan.

 2019 Conservative candidacy

 Bashir was selected as the Conservative Party candidate in Leeds North East, but he was then suspended from the party on 20 November 2019 because of alleged comments he had made.
 Bashir remained on the ballot paper as the Conservative Party candidate and finished second.

-The comments in question were originally while he was a UKIP MEP.
+The comments in question were made while he was a UKIP MEP.
 During a debate on 11 September 2014 in the European Parliament, Bashir had described British Jews travelling to Israel and returning as "brainwashed extremists".
 These comments were perceived as anti-Israel and as potentially antisemitic and, when resurfacing (from a Jewish Chronicle exclusive) on 18 November, were condemned by the Board of Deputies on the same day.
 Bashir apologised for the comments he had made.

+2024 Workers Party of Britain

+In April 2024 it was announced he had joined The Workers Party of Britain and planned to stand at the 2024 United Kingdom general election in the Pudsey constituency.